 - a.
 ASF Member Coverage.
 For ASF Member dental coverage, the Employer contributes an amount equal to the lesser of ninety (90) percent of the ASF Member premium of the State Dental Plan, or the actual ASF Member premium of the dental plan chosen by the ASF Member.
-However, for calendar year beginning January 1, 2019, the minimum employee contribution shall be thirteen dollars and fifty cents (\$13.50) per month. - b.
+However, for calendar year beginning January 1, 2019, the minimum employee contribution shall be thirteen dollars and fifty cents (\$13.50) per month seventy percent (70%) of the employee premium of the dental plan. - b.
 Dependent Coverage.
-For dependent dental coverage, the Employer contributes an amount equal to the lesser of fifty (50) percent of the dependent premium of the State Dental Plan, or the actual dependent premium of the dental plan chosen by the ASF Member. - 3.
+For dependent dental coverage, the Employer contributes an amount equal to the lesser of fifty (50) percent of the dependent premium of the State Dental Plan, or the actual dependent premium of the dental plan-chosen by the ASF Member. - 3.
 Contribution Formula Basic Life Coverage.
 For ASF Member basic life coverage and accidental death and dismemberment coverage, the Employer contributes one-hundred (100) percent of the cost.